-Require contractors to comply with all MCPW BMP's by including them as part of the project specifications and instructing on them during the preconstruction conference.
+• Require contractors to comply with all MCPW BMP's by including them as part of the project specifications and instructing on them during the pre-construction conference.

-- Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, check with supervisor.
-Determine if there are any "caution" areas. - Follow guidelines for management of areas containing sensitive plant species as indicated by roadside markers, or as advised by supervisor.
+- Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist. - Follow guidelines for management of areas containing sensitive plant species as indicated by roadside markers, or as advised by supervisor.